 5722 N. Figueroa St. Highland Park (Los Angeles), CA 90042 | map |

 Opened: 1914.
 Usually it was dishes.
 Or a car.
-But in this undated view from the Los Angeles Public Library collection the theatre is giving away a cow to some lucky ticket holder.
+But in this undated view from the Los Angeles Public Library collection the theatre was giving away a cow to some lucky ticket holder.
+At the time of the theatre's opening the street was called Pasadena Ave.

 Architect: Arthur Lawrence Valk.
 Joe Vogel discusses Valk: